-Precinct chairs represent the Party and help organize and win elections for Republicans in their precincts.
-The Party provides training and support to help you do just that.
-Precinct Chairs are also expected to attend the quarterly County Executive Committee meetings.
+Precinct chairs are also expected to attend the quarterly County Executive Committee meetings.
 Attendance is vital because it counts towards a quorum for conducting official Party business.

 A precinct chair is expected to serve as an election judge in the precinct, or to recruit someone who can serve.
-The precinct chair also convenes the Republican precinct convention after polls close on the biennial Primary Election day.
+The precinct chair also convenes the Republican precinct convention after the biennial Primary Election.

 Any Republican voter can run for precinct chair in the Republican primary!
+To be a precinct chair, a person must be a registered voter residing in that precinct.
 Republican precinct chairs are elected by Republican primary voters in their precinct every two years.
 And an unopposed precinct chair candidate is elected automatically!

 Between primary elections, vacant precinct chair positions are filled by appointment (see below).